cedadev/tech-blog/_posts/AI/smolagents-experiments.md

 agent.run("Greet John")
 ```

-For more information on what parameters this agent has please look [here](https://huggingface.co/docs/smolagents/v1.6.0/en/reference/agents#smolagents.ToolCallingAgent)
+For more information on what parameters this agent has please look [here](https://huggingface.co/docs/smolagents/v1.6.0/en/reference/agents#smolagents.ToolCallingAgent).

 ### ManagedAgent
-Manages an agent and provides aditional prompting and run summaries.
-This is more complicated than the two above as this wraps an agent giving it a name and description and allows a manager_agent to run use it.
+Manages an agent and provides additional prompting and run summaries.
+This is more complicated than the two above as this wraps an agent giving it a name and description and allows a `CodeAgent` to run use it.

 **Example:**
 ```